kyledross/RubbishPy/README.md

 # RubbishPy
 A Python implementation of RubbishVM
-For licensing information, see LICENSE.txt
+Refer to LICENSE.txt for license information.

 ## Introduction